kennychu0510/cli_program_comparison/readme.md

-# CLI Program for checking version of hago.apk
+# Benchmarking a simple CLI program

 * Implemented in javascript, python and rust
+* Program reads a file as a zip and extract a certain string

 ## **Benchmark**